HabanaAI/hccl_demo/README.md

     --ranks_per_node - int, Number of ranks participating in the demo for current node --node_id        - int, ID of the running host.
-Each host should have unique id between 0-num_nodes --test           - str, Which hccl test to run (for example: broadcast/all_reduce) (default: broadcast) --size           - str, Data size in units of G,M,K,B or no unit (default: 33554432) --loop           - int, Number of iterations (default: 10) --broadcast_root - int, Index of root rank for broadcast test --csv_path       - str, Path to a file for results output -clean           - Clear old executable and compile a new one -l               - Display a list of available tests
+Each host should have unique id between 0-num_nodes --test           - str, Which hccl test to run (for example: broadcast/all_reduce) (default: broadcast) --size           - str, Data size in units of G,M,K,B or no unit (default: 33554432 Bytes) --loop           - int, Number of iterations (default: 10) --test_root      - int, Index of root rank for broadcast and reduce tests --csv_path       - str, Path to a file for results output -clean           - Clear old executable and compile a new one -l               - Display a list of available tests